Anuroop128/Anuroop128/README.md

 # 💫 About Me:
 Hello!
-I'm Anuroop, currently pursuing my undergraduate at IIT Guwahati - Mathematics and Computing.<br><br>Deepening my knowledge in Deep Learning<br>Exploring LLMs and Transformers for NLP applications.<br><br>Looking to collaborate on open-source AI/ML projects.
+I'm Anuroop, currently pursuing my 2nd year of undergraduate at IIT Guwahati - Mathematics and Computing.<br><br>Deepening my knowledge in Deep Learning<br>Exploring LLMs and Transformers for NLP applications.<br><br>Looking to collaborate on open-source AI/ML projects.

 ## 🌐 Socials: